jonathanbeber/onefootball/README.md

 Uchiwa dashboard is acessible at [http://localhost:3000](http://localhost:3000).

 Use `CTRL+C` to stop the containers.
 Use `docker-compose up -d` to start the stack as daemon, `docker-compose logs` to see the logs and `docker-compose stop` to stop the stack.

 [![docker-compose-up](https://asciinema.org/a/173418.png)](https://asciinema.org/a/173418)

 4. Stop and destroy the stack
 ```
 docker-compose down
 ```

+## Environment variables

+The stack use default values for some configurations, you can define it exporting environments variables in your environemnt: `export VARIABLE_NAME=variable_value`.

+- APPLICATION_NAME: The name of the application is used to define the database name and the apllication database user.
+Default value: "devops-challenge"
+- APPLICATION_PASSWORD: Password of the appllication database user.
+Default value: "defaultapppassword"
+- DATABASE_PASSWORD: MySQL root user password.
+Default value: "defaultdbpassword"
+- RABBITMQ_PASSWORD: RabbitMQ password used by Sensu server and clients.
+Default value: "defaultrabbitpassword"
+- DATABASE_MONITOR_USER: Username used by Sensu server to check MySQL status.
+Default value: "sensu"
+- DATABASE_MONITOR_USER_PASSWORD: Password used by Sensu to check MySQL status.
+Default value: "defaultmonitordatabasepassword"